Field Mapping & Required Fields

 1. Select the Salesforce field from the These Salesforce Fields: list.

-Note: You can also use the Formula Editor to make inserting aliases easier.
-Use the to launch the editor and begin inserting custom aliases from your form.
+Note: You can use the Formula Editor to make inserting aliases easier.
+Use the function button to launch the editor and use custom aliases from your form.

 Note: If you are mapping checkbox fields, you should use "TRUE" or "1" for checked and "FALSE" or "0" for unchecked.
-Please note that this is different than the prefill connector, which requires you to use lowercase "true" and "false"
+This differs from the prefill connector which requires lowercase "true" and "false".

 Editing Field Mappings

-In order to edit a field mapping you have already created, simply hover your mouse over the field you would like to edit and the Edit Mapping button will appear.
+To edit a field mapping you have already created, hover your mouse over the field you would like to edit and the Edit Mapping button will appear.

 Navigating the Salesforce Submit Connector